2005 Minnesota Golden Gophers football team: Iowa

-All-time record against Iowa: 58–39–2 (as of 2005)

 In the 99th addition of the Minnesota-Iowa rivalry, the Golden Gophers dropped their fifth straight game to the Hawkeyes.
 Bryan Cupito passed for 315 yards, but had two interceptions and barely more than a 50 percent passing completion.
 Defensively, the Golden Gophers gave up 615 yards of offense.
 Two different Hawkeye running backs eclipsed 100 yards rushing, and Iowa's Drew Tate threw for 351 yards passing and four touchdowns.
 Iowa continued to retain the Floyd of Rosedale trophy.

 Virginia

-All-time record against Virginia: 0–1–0

 In the Golden Gophers' third appearance in the Music City Bowl, the Gophers dropped a close game against Virginia.
 Bryan Cupito passed for 263 yards and 4 touchdowns on the day.
 Running back Laurence Maroney rushed for 109 yards.
 The Gophers lost the lead for the first time with 1:08 remaining as they gave up a 39-yard field goal try.
 The loss was the Gophers' first loss in a bowl game since 2000.